Our Commitment to Privacy

 Retention of your Personal Data

 We are obliged to retain certain information to ensure accuracy, to help maintain quality of service and for legal, regulatory, fraud prevention and legitimate business purposes.
-We will only keep the information we collect about you on our systems or with third parties for as long as required for the purposes set out above or as required to comply with any legal obligations to which we are subject, pursuant to the Neuberger Berman Group Retention Policy.
+We will only keep the information we collect about you on our systems or with third parties for as long as required for the purposes set out above or as required to comply with any legal obligations to which we are subject or if we have a legitimate interest, pursuant to the Neuberger Berman Group Retention Policy.
 This will involve us regularly reviewing our files to check that information is accurate and up-to-date and still required.

 Your rights in relation to your personal data